BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: TEMPORARY**

-*The caster's chanting causes the blades of their allies to glow dark red with a molten power.*

 This power targets one friendly model within range.
 In the Fight phase, all Strikes made by the target model are resolved at Strength 6, regardless of other modifiers.

 **Channelled** — All Strikes are instead resolved at Strength 10.